MolMeDB/MolMeDB-api/README.md

 If everything went well, Adminer will be available at http://localhost:8080.
 Log in using the credentials from the .env file.
 Make sure to select PostgreSQL as the connection type and set the host to db.
 Use the values from `DB_USERNAME`, `DB_PASSWORD`, and `DB_DATABASE` for the username, password, and database name.
 After logging in, you should see the tables created by the migration.

-For local development, you usually don’t need to work with real data.
+For local development, we usually don’t need to work with real data.
 Therefore, seeders have been added to the application to populate the database with fake data for testing purposes.
 Note: These features are not available on the production server.
 To populate the database, run the following command:

 ```bash
 php artisan db:seed
 ```
-During development, it’s common to need to empty and reseed the database.
+During development, it’s common we sometimes need to empty and populate the database with a new data.
 This can be easily done with the following command:

 ```bash
 php artisan migrate:refresh && php artisan db:seed